 If the pH is not correct, they will suffer from a condition known as a pH shock.
 Often, though, this will kill them immediately, sometimes it may take a little longer.
 You will need to identify them correctly before you take the necessary steps to save your bettas.
 You will need to know if they have symptoms caused by pH that is too low or too high to do this.

 If you are worried about the actual pH of the water in your house, most pet stores will be able to test the water when you carry a sample there.
 If you want to check the water yourself, another choice is to pick up a pH test kit.
 Although you should periodically check the pH in your beta tank.

 How Often You Change The Water

-you want to make at least a partial water change every week.
-Using your betta’s water conditioner, you brought home.
+You want to make at least a partial water change every week.
+Use your betta’s water conditioner, you brought home.
 If you keep your beta in a filtered tank, then 15-20 percent of the water tanks change every week.

 Why Not Change All The Water In Aquarium?

 Okay, in the water of your bettas, there are probably quantities of beneficial bacteria that maintain water levels optimum for longer.
 You’re going to want to keep around some of that.
 Maintaining much of the original water also ensures that water levels and temperatures do not change much during the transition.
 Big drastic changes in the environment will stress your fish, such as 100 percent new water.

 Because of the long flowing fins, smooth rocks should be chosen that do not clash with floating threads and fins.
 As the fish swim, rough rocks can tackle the tails, which can lead to fine redness that mainly affects aquarium fish.